-I am at heart a creative.
-I spent a majority of my twenties as a touring musician.
+I am, at heart, a creative.
+I spent the majority of my twenties as a touring musician.
 In college, I spent hours in painting labs as a fine arts minor.
-I love to express myself and even more, help others express themselves.
+I love to express myself and, even more, help others express themselves.
 This is one of the things that drew me to marketing.
 While some have a negative view on my profession, I see what I do as art.
 Each day my peers and I get to help other businesses express themselves authentically to the world.
-The internet has given us a powerful medium for connection and vulnerability, but if we’re not careful we can easily abuse it.
+The internet has given us a powerful medium for connection and vulnerability, but if we’re not careful, we can easily abuse it.

 Click funnels, spam messages, fake news and the like are not examples of marketing.
 While they may attract people and convert “leads,” they are manipulative, deceitful and destroy trust.
 Trust is the currency of human interactions.

 A marketers job isn’t to manipulate trust, it’s to build it.
 Our job is to help our clients tell their story in a clear and authentic manner.
 It’s to help those with something to say, build a platform to speak from.
 That is what marketing is.

 There are many “experts” in the world today.
 That term has turned me off so much that I refuse to let anyone call me an expert.
 Most of the so-called “experts” have no clue what they are doing.
 Maybe they’ve read a few blogs or took a few online training courses and they’ve copied and pasted someone else’s work, but that’s not an expert.

 The cliche’ is old, but it’s true.
 Marketers are storytellers.
 We are hired to tell a story in an authentic and compelling way that accurately shares what the business or individual stands for.
 When done correctly, we help move people towards that business or person.
 Now, this is where good marketers get separated from the average.